 No. Like with Escargot's other frontends, they only require accounts from our system for access.
 If you haven't already, go sign up for an account.

 Tools -> Options..., then in the "Privacy" section, check "Alert me when other people add me to their contact list" and click on OK.

-See this thread from our NINA board for instructions on how to fix this.
+See this wiki article for instructions on how to fix this.